paxosglobal/busd-contract/README.md

 ## Contract Tests

+As a first step run the initial setup

+`make setup`

-To run smart contract tests first start
+Next to run the smart contract tests, in another terminal, start ganache-cli

-`ganache-cli`

-in another terminal
+`make ganache`

-Then run
+Then in the original terminal where setup was executed, run

 `make test-contracts`